-German Architect builds America’s first Skyscrapers
+German Architect built America’s first Skyscrapers

 Paul Gmelin was born in 1858 in Ulm, Germany.
 He assisted in planning several of New York’s first skyscrapers.